The selection of a different research method will result in different outcome. For example:

 - NHS National Innovation Centre.
 (2014).
 NHS IP guidance – government and NHS strategy to capture and exploit innovations for the benefit of the UK economy

 - National Centre for Research Methods– research methods training courses and events.
 If you identify that you have a training need, this database provides a comprehensive list of forthcoming UK research training events

 The following general research guides may be helpful:

 - Grant, M. J., Sen, B., & Spring, H. (Eds.).
 (2013).
 Research, evaluation and audit: key steps in demonstrating your value.
-London: Facet Publishing: Provides you with all the information and encourage you need get started with your first research project
+London: Facet Publishing – all the information you need get started with your first research project

 - Moore, N. (2006).
 How to do research: a practical guide to designing and managing research projects.
 (3rd ed.).
-London: Facet Publishing: An accessible guide to the complete research process
+London: Facet Publishing – guide to the complete research process

-Having identified the best method to answer your research question, you’re now ready for Step 4: Funding Your Research.
+Having identified the best method to answer your research question, you’re ready to look into funding your research.
+Go to Step 4.